SethuGopalan/data_checking_tool/README.md

 Check Data App
 The Check Data App is a Dash-based web application that allows users to upload and explore data files (CSV or Excel) interactively.
 Users can view different details of the uploaded data, such as the first few rows, data types, missing values, and descriptive statistics.
 This app is built using Dash and Pandas and can be deployed using Docker.

 Features
   File Upload: Upload CSV or Excel files.
   Data Analysis Options:
   Head: Displays the first few rows of data.
   Info: Shows column data types and memory usage.
   Tail: Displays the last few rows of data.
   Shape: Shows the dataset dimensions.
   Describe: Provides summary statistics.
   Dtypes: Lists data types for each column.
   Show Data: Displays the entire dataset.
   Check Missing Values: Displays missing value counts.
   Close Tab: Clears the current display.

 Project Structure
-bash
-Copy code
-.

 ├── app.py                 # Main application code
 ├── Dockerfile             # Docker configuration for the app ├── docker-compose.yml     # Docker Compose configuration
 └── README.md              # Project documentation

 Setup and Installation

 Prerequisites

 Python 3.9+
 Docker (for containerized deployment)

 Local Installation
 Clone the Repository:

-bash
-Copy code
 git clone <repository-url>
 cd <repository-directory>

 Install Dependencies:

-bash
-Copy code
 pip install dash dash-bootstrap-components pandas

 Run the Application:

-bash
-Copy code
 python app.py

 Docker Installation

 Dockerfile

 The Dockerfile builds an environment to run the app in a Docker container:

 Dockerfile